 “Thank you, Mr. Bingley.”
 She looked down at herself.
 “Unfortunately, I did not bring a change of clothes.”

-“We would be happy to oblige you, Miss Bennet,” Caroline said, although her tone reflected much the opposite.
+“We would be happy to oblige you, Miss Bennet,” Miss Bingley said with a forced smile.
+Despite her words, her tone reflected much the opposite.

 “Thank you,” Elizabeth said as she looked from Miss Bingley, who was several inches taller than her, to Mrs. Hurst, who was several inches shorter.
-Hopefully they would have suitable clothing for her.
+Hopefully they would find something suitable for her.

 If Elizabeth was correct in her estimation of his demeanour, he was not pleased that she was staying at Netherfield.
 It was apparent that Mr. Bingley’s sisters were not, either.
 She felt he was studying her and consequently determining that she did not meet the strict expectations he held for his friend.